Not seeing items you’ve added? Sign in

 Tips & Advice

-Winter Travel Tips: Car Seat Safety with Coats
+Winter Travel Tips: Car Seat Safety With Coats

-As the colors of fall give way to a winter wonderland, keeping children safe and warm during travels becomes a top priority for every parent.
+As the colors of fall give way to a winter wonderland, keeping children safe and warm during family travels becomes a top priority for every parent.
 When temperatures drop, we naturally want to wrap our little ones in thick layers to help keep them nice and cozy.
-However, bulky clothing can pose a problem when it comes to car seats
+However, bulky clothing can pose a problem when it comes to car seats.

 At Britax, our goal is to help you protect what matters most; which means keeping your little ones both warm and safe.
 Let’s take a closer look at car seat safety with coats so you can plan for your winter travels with confidence.